 $ € £ ₹

 Updates will vary in frequency and scale.
 Some will feature minor improvements & enhancements (tweaked letters, more kerning, a few new symbols, etc.) – other updates will be major (new weights, scripts, tons of additional glyphs, etc.).
-Though the price of the beat fonts won’t necessarily increase with every update, they would be the most inexpensive the earlier you license them.

 Current Beta Projects